Jahir509/Jahir509/README.md

 ## Hi there, it's me, Jahir👋

 #### Quick Look
 The profile your are visiting belongs to Md Jahir Ahmed.
 He is a programmer who lives in Dhaka, Bangladesh 🇧🇩.
-Now he is working on a company called belivIt.
-His responsibility is making the products of beliveIt, more beautiful, secure, and reliable.
+Now he is working on a company called RIMES.
+His responsibility is making the products of RIMES, more beautiful, secure, and reliable.
 He is currently using Angular, Node.js to developing something amazing, something new to Bangladesh.

 #### Contact With Him